Your baby, your body, your partner and the prenatal visit, plus tips for the 42nd week of pregnancy.

 At this point in the game, especially towards the end of 42 weeks, if natural induction techniques have not worked, doctors will commonly admit the pregnant patient to the hospital for medical induction.
-Induction techniques can include placing a gel on the cervix to quicken theripening processor dripping hormones through an IV to stimulate contractions.
-In some cases, labor never starts and the baby needs to be taken by C-section.
+Induction techniques can include placing a gel on the cervix to quicken the ripening process or dripping hormones through an IV to stimulate contractions.
+In some cases, labor never starts and the baby needs to be birthed by C-section.
 C-sections come with some risk factors and should be used only as a last resort.

 Week 42 marks the final week of pregnancy one way or the other.
 Typically, if natural induction techniques are not effective, medical induction will be ordered.
 Doctors will only allow a pregnancy to continue for a short while after the due date so rest assured baby will make an appearance very soon.

 Keep doing the natural induction techniques described in week 41.
 In addition, there is no harm in trying other natural induction techniques to help lure the baby from the womb.
 An enema should be used with caution, but some doctors believe there is a link between a good bowel movement and labor.
 When the body goes into labor naturally, diarrhea often occurs to flush out the digestive and intestinal systems before birth.
 If labor has not started, an enema may trick the body into thinking the time for labor has come.

 Exercise is probably one of the most utilized and safe natural induction techniques.
 Exercise does not truly start labor, but it can nestle the baby further down in the birth canal.
 The additional pressure on the cervix may be enough to trigger brain chemicals to start labor.